bitcraze/crazyflie-firmware/docs/userguides/decks/active-marker-deck.md

 The deck is configured using the [parameter sub system](/docs/userguides/logparam.md), for details on which parameter to use, see below.

+The mode and marker parameters are [persistent](/docs/userguides/logparam.md#persistent-parameters) which means it is possible to store them in the
+Crazyflie and get the same values after a re-boot.
+This adds an "identity" in QTM to the Crazyflie device, even if the active marker deck is replaced.

 ## Modes

 The deck mode is set with the ```activeMarker.mode``` parameter.